John Cornyn: Tenure

-Cornyn created the Texas Internet Bureau to investigate illegal internet practices.
-He fought government waste and corruption by investigating fraudulent Medicare and Medicaid claims.
+In September 2000, Cornyn created the Texas Internet Bureau to investigate illegal internet practices.
+The Internet Bureau was funded through an $800,000 grant from Governor Bush’s office, and its mission was to "help fight cybercrime in Texas, including consumer fraud, hacker break-ins, and online child exploitation".
+Cornyn investigated fraudulent Medicare and Medicaid claims.

 Cornyn was criticized by civil rights groups for failing to investigate in a timely manner the false drug convictions of numerous African Americans in Tulia, Texas.
 On September 6, 2002, The Austin Chronicle reported that Cornyn had announced that his office would investigate the 1999 drug bust, where the testimony of one narcotics agent led to the arrests of 46 people, 43 of whom were Black.

 In 2005, Cornyn was mentioned as a possible replacement for Supreme Court Justices Sandra Day O'Connor and William Rehnquist.